stfc/PSyclone/doc/developer_guide/psyir.rst

 LFRic-specific datatypes and associated symbols.
 These subclasses are work in progress and at the moment are limited to a subset of the datatypes passed into LFRic kernels by argument and by use association.
-Over time these will be expanded to support all LFRic kernel datatypes, all LFRic PSyIR datatypes, LFRic calls (InvokeCall and KernCall), subroutines (KernRoutine etc), derived quantities e.g. iterator variables and eventually higher level LFRic PSyIR concepts which will not be conserned with symbol tables and datatypes.
+Over time these will be expanded to support a) all LFRic kernel datatypes, b) all LFRic PSyIR datatypes, c) LFRic calls (InvokeCall and KernCall), d) subroutines (KernRoutine etc), e) derived quantities e.g. iterator variables and eventually f) higher level LFRic PSyIR concepts, which will not be concerned with symbol tables and datatypes.

-These subclasses will be used to
+These subclasses will be used to:

 1) check that the data types, dimensions, intent etc. of a coded kernel's subroutine arguments conform to the expected datatypes,